spidasoftware/schema/doc/README.md

 ## RPC API

-RPC stands for "Remote Procedure Call" and is for "invoking an action on a remove system".
+RPC stands for "Remote Procedure Call" and is for "invoking an action on a remote system".
 Further specific information on our RPC type endpoints is given in [this additional file](rpc.md).

 #### Available Services